kiosion/toru/README.md

 #### Response type

-There are three response types: 'cover' for the cover art resource, 'json' for the raw JSON response, or 'embed' / unspecified for the embed (default).
+There are two response types: 'json' for the raw JSON response, or 'embed' / unspecified for the embed (default).
 These can be specified as a string by appending `?res=<type>`

+#### Custom SVG asset

+You can use a custom SVG asset by appending `?svg=<url>`.
+Toru will fill in the artist name, track title, album title, and cover art resource as a b64 string.

 ## Building 🔨